tasxatzial/exercism-javascript-exercises/README.md

 ---

-This repo contains my solutions to the problems on the JavaScript track.
+This repo contains my solutions to the exercises on the JavaScript track.